IvanMontillaM/TwExodus/README.md

 Created for balajis/twitter-export bounty.
 If you're @balajis I'm happy to do a Zoom Session with you to test run my tool.
 Just contact me at *my-GitHub-username at gmail dot com*.

 ## Features
-- Retrieve followers and store these records in the `followers` table
+- Retrieve followers and store these records in the `followers` table, both in online and offline mode.

 ## Requirements
 - Basic knowledge of command line usage